doncato/freemind-api/README.md

 This is the Api server of the Freemind project.

 ## TODOs
-- Clean up expired sessions
+- Clean up expired sessions (Implemented but not Tested)
 - Add more endpoints
 - Improve the xml verification
+  - Check that the id's occur only once

 ## SETUP
 ### 1. Installation